 - Age: How much sleep a person needs is largely dependent on age.
 (10) As people grow older and experience multiple developmental changes, sleep patterns fluctuate.
 Over a typical lifespan, the amount of time spent sleeping decreases.
 Newborns need the most sleep, while the elderly need the least

 - Genetics: The amount of time people spend sleeping is linked to two regions of DNA, suggesting that sleep patterns are influenced by genetic factors.
-(11) Some healthy adults sleep as much as 9.5 hours each night, while others function well with as few as four.
+(11) Some healthy adults sleep as much as 9.5 hours each night, while others function well with as few as four or five.
 The average adult population needs 7.5 hours of sleep.
 People with a recently-discovered gene mutation called DEC2 can sleep just four to six hours and be fully functional (12)

 - Chronotype: The internal biological clock, also called the chronotype, regulates numerous bodily functions including the sleep/wake cycle.
 This clock can vary slightly from person to person and helps distinguish early birds from night owls.
 (13) The clock of a morning person runs slightly faster than 24 hours, while the clock of a night owl runs more slowly.
 An understanding of one’s individual chronotype can help determine the right sleep and wake times, as well as the ideal amount of rest

 - Personal motivation: A strong desire to stay awake can override individual sleep needs, even when the brain signals the body to go to bed.
 This motivation may stem from such activities as studying, working late, or driving long distances.
 While motivation might override the need to sleep in the short-term, the sleep drive will eventually prevail (14)

 General Sleep Recommendations